RonnieMak/1701QCA-Assessment1/experiments/experiments.md

 This is one of the very first experiments with the micro bit, it teaches me how to complete an electric circuit with wire, resistant and LED light, and how to control the compont using the code.
 This is a critical technique for the feature project using the micro bit.

-This experiment could be the basis of a real world application such as
+This experiment could be the basis of a real world application such as the red light green light for the pedestrian crossing; the icon will change if the user pressed the button in this experiment it used the light sensor to change the icon.
+Which means it can do the same thing if we just change the code.

 ### Experiment name ###